-Mrs Millan is the Trustee of LJCC with a specific remit for Holocaust education.
-The LJCC is grateful for her commitment, time and financial support in Holocaust education in the UK and overseas and to make the site the important educational resource that it is.
+Mrs Millan was a Trustee for the LJCC with a specific remit for Holocaust education.
+The LJCC and Wiener Library Trustees remain grateful for her commitment, time and financial support in Holocaust education in the UK and overseas and in making the site the important educational resource that it is today.

 The Conference on Jewish Material Claims Against Germany

 We gratefully acknowledge the financial support of the Conference on Jewish Material Claims Against Germany, the Rabbi Israel Miller Fund for Shoah research, Documentation and Education which significantly contributed to making the Holocaust Explained Key Stage 4 site possible.